Xaeroxe/nitro-game-engine/README.md

 Nitro is a game engine built in Rust for Windows, Mac OSX, and Linux systems.

-The Nitro project aims to be a complete game development solution, including a scene editor, asset import, and all the features we've come to expect from commercial offerings such as Unity or Unreal Engine 4.
 This project is ~~a Work In Progress~~ abandoned.
 You can make some basic games with it as it is today, for example a mario clone.
 However in some areas the API endpoints are a bit scarce and some features such as multiplayer are missing entirely.

 # Features
 * Very basic asset management exists.